NeerajSkillsUp/Tic_Tac_Toe_vs_AI/README.md

 4.Additional Features:
     Add score tracking across multiple rounds.
     Include difficulty levels for the AI.*

-# License
--This project is open-source and can be freely modified and distributed.

 # Acknowledgement
 -This project was developed as a practice exercise to demonstrate basic game logic and AI implementation in Python.